Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction/README.md

 ## Acknowledgments
-If you use this software, data or models in your research, please include a link to the repository and reference the following paper.
+If you use this software, data, or models in your research, please include a link to the repository and reference the following paper.

 ```
 @inproceedings{goering2021rules,